Guide To Kitchen Worktops | More Kitchens

 However, we understand that not all customers want to work with a full-service provider and would prefer to manage the project themselves.

-With years of industry knowledge and experience, we feel it our duty of care to still share our wisdom, so we’ve put together a comprehensive guide to kitchen worktops which will outline the different types of kitchen worktop, highlighting which worktops are best for kitchens in relation to hardest wearing and lowest maintenance, while providing an indication of cost.
+With years of industry knowledge and experience, we feel it our duty of care to still share our wisdom, so we’ve put together a comprehensive kitchen worktop guide which will outline the different types of kitchen worktop, highlighting what kitchen worktops are best in relation to the hardest wearing, lowest maintenance, and most heat resistant while providing an indication of cost.

 When it comes to the different types of kitchen worktop you typically have six options: